wasifsomji/NBA-Game-Predictor/README.md

 # NBA-Game-Predictor

-Will be using Python and Machine Learning to predict NBA game results.
+Cleaned web data and used Python Libraries and Machine Learning to predict future game results.

-Coming soon!